Ph.D., Stanford University

 One interesting landscape type in which to consider these questions are grasslands, which bear the brunt of feeding humanity worldwide.
 FAO statistics indicate that 2/3 of the calories humanity consumes come either directly from grasses such as rice, wheat, and maize or indirectly from animals that themselves feed on grasses.
 In North America, as in much of the rest of the world, natural grassland ecosystems have been largely transformed by humans into commodity-producing landscapes.
 In the western USA, for example, semi-arid grasslands are important rangelands that support cattle and sheep alongside valued native fauna and flora.
 Likewise, in the temperate-climate midwest, native prairies have been largely supplanted by fields of annual commodity crops, particularly maize, soybeans, and wheat.
 The native prairies that remain are typically small and surrounded by agricultural landscapes.
 Because of these vegetation characteristics and their dual importance for food production and conservation, grasslands offer intriquing research opportunities.

-- Recovery and analysis of historical viruses
+- The ecology and evolution of grass-infecting viruses

 - Plant Virus Ecology Network (PVEN)